Water Framework Directive: Objectives of the Directive

-The Water Framework Directive stipulates that groundwater must achieve "good quantitative status" and "good chemical status" (i.e. not polluted) by 2015.
+The Water Framework Directive stipulates that groundwater must achieve "good quantitative status" and "good chemical status" by 2015.
 Groundwater bodies are classified as either "good" or "poor".
-Ecological Quality Ratio (EQR) is used to determine the ecological water quality status.
+Ecological quality ratios are used to determine the water quality status, representing the relationship between measured biological values observed in water bodies, against the relevant reference conditions.
+A quality ratio of one represents high ecological status, while zero represents bad ecological status.

 Article 14 of the directive requires member states "to encourage the active involvement of interested parties" in the implementation of the directive.
 This is generally acknowledged to be an assimilation of the Aarhus Convention.

+On 26 October 2022, the European Commission published a proposal for amendment of the WFD as well as the 2006 Groundwater Directive (GWD), and the 2008 Environmental Quality Standards Directive (EQSD).
+The proposal aims to align the directives with the 2020 European Green Deal by updating lists of pollutants, updating quality standards, improving assessment of combination effects and ensuring that the legal framework of the directives can swiftly align with scientific findings.

 Spatial management of river basins

-One important aspect of the Water Framework Directive is the introduction of River Basin Districts.
+The Water Framework Directive defines river basin districts as the main unit for management of river basins.
 These areas have been designated, not according to administrative or political boundaries, but rather according to the river basin (the spatial catchment area of the river) as a natural geographical and hydrological unit.
 As rivers often cross national borders, representatives from several Member States have to co-operate and work together for the management of the basin (so-called transboundary basins).
-They are managed according to River Basin Management Plans, which should provide a clear indication of the way the objectives set for the river basin are to be reached within the required timescale.
-They should be updated every six years.
+They are managed according to River Basin Management Plans, which should provide a clear indication of how the objectives set for the river basin are to be reached within the required timescale.
+Lists of priority substances and pollutants are reviewed every six years.

-To facilitate data recoding, each stretch of water is given a "Water Framework Directive ID" ("WFDID" or "Waterbody ID").
-For example, the stretch of the River Tame, in the West Midlands of England, from the River Blythe to River Anker is referred to as GB104028046440.
+To facilitate data recording, each stretch of water is given a "Water Framework Directive ID" ("WFDID" or "Waterbody ID").
+For example, the stretch of the River Tame, in the West Midlands of England, from the River Blythe to River Anker is designated as GB104028046440.

 Transgressions

 The Ebro River Transfer, a project from the Spanish National Hydrological Plan of 2001 was highly criticised as being contrary to the principles of the EU Water Framework Directive, and later put on hold.
 The project planned to transfer huge amounts of water from the Ebro River to the south-east of Spain with the construction of 120 dams.

+In October 2007, the European Commission formally notified Ireland that their initial adoption of legislation was insufficient, followed by a reasoned opinion in November 2011.
+Ireland adopted amended legislation in 2009, 2010 and 2014, although shortcomings were identified in authorization and registration controls for water abstraction, impoundment and hydromorphology changes, such as dams.
+Despite new legislation in June and December 2022, the Commission considered the efforts of Irish authorities as unsatisfactory and referred Ireland to the Court of Justice.